sheldonucr/ucr-eecs168-lab/lab1/README.md

 Average Current Measurement:

 To measure average current, select the `tran` tab in the bottom left-hand corner of the WaveView window and ungroup all the waveforms as described in figure 30.
-Delete the Vout and Vin waveforms so only the isupply waveform shows.
+Delete the VOUT and VIN waveforms so only the isupply waveform shows.
 You can delete a waveform by selecting its name in the signal list on the left side of the WaveView window and pressing delete on the keyboard and clicking ok.
 You can always recover these signals later by clicking Plot on the SAE window.

 Open the measurement tool by going to Tools -> Measurement… or by clicking ruler icon in the WaveView window.
 Scroll down in the menu window on the left and then click on the Average measurement within the Level submenu as shown in Fig. 36.
 Click Ok when done.